termoose/nkn_client/README.md

 end
 ```

-The module `User` can then but put in supervision tree or started manually
+The module `User` can then be put in a supervision tree or started manually

 ```elixir
 {:ok, pid} = User.start_link(:ok)